Ethical AI in Digital Transformation strategies

 Now that algorithms are making decisions which directly impact the lives of humans, it has become imperative to address the ethical dilemmas embedded in this ecosystem.

-Globally, there is a lack of clarity or consensus around the meaning of central ethical concepts and how they apply in specific situations.
+Globally, there is still a lack of clarity or consensus around the meaning of central ethical concepts and how they apply in specific situations.
 Insufficient attention has been given to the tensions between ideals and values.
 Additionally, there is not enough understanding of both the technological capabilities and their potential impacts, as well as the perspective of the general public on the development of these solutions.

 To create truly inclusive AI, the core ethical elements need to be addressed and a consensus needs to be reached between all governance structures.
+With the fragmented and rapidly evolving global AI regulation landscape, collaboration between governments, businesses, and civil society becomes increasingly vital.

 Mario Grunitz